efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-26-battle-city-showdown.md

 ---

 #### Odion
-He uses {Chain Reaction} to deal effect damage for each Trap activated.
+Odion uses the Skill {Chain Reaction}.

 ##### Missions
 - Use Joey Wheeler to defeat Odion